 How it works

-Viola Jones algorithm is a machine learning algorithm developed by Paul Viola and Michael Jones in 2001.
-It was designed to be very fast even to be possible in embedded systems.
-We can break down it to 4 parts
+The Viola Jones algorithm is a machine learning algorithm developed by Paul Viola and Michael Jones in 2001.
+It was designed to be very fast, even fast enough to be possible in embedded systems.
+We can break it down into 4 parts

 Haar like features

-Haar like features, named after the Hungarian mathematician Alfred Haar is a way of identifying features in a image in a more abstract way.
+Haar-like features, named after the Hungarian mathematician Alfred Haar, are a way of identifying features in an image in a more abstract way.

 To calculate a feature following equation is used.